guysmoilov/golang-throttled-fileserver/README.md

-# Tiny, throttled HTTP DVC remote
+# Tiny, intermittently failing HTTP DVC remote

 This implements a very simple HTTP fileserver and valid DVC remote in Go.
-Uploads are throttled by default to 30KB per second, configurable via the `BYTES_PER_SEC` env var.
+Uploads fail on the first attempt, to cause the DVC client to retry the upload - which exposes a bug described below.

 ## Motivation - reliably reproduce corrupted DVC file uploads

 **The symptom: DVC push uploads a seemingly random chunk of some of the files it pushes, and reports success at the end of the upload.**

 The uploaded chunk(s) seems to come from the middle of the file, skipping its start.
+Short files appear to be truncated completely on the retry, resulting in empty files.

+This happens in the wild, when pushing to HTTP/S and Webdav remotes, with a slightly sketchy connections or when pushing large-is files.

 See the [attached wireshark capture file](diagnostics/corrupted-push-example.pcap) for a recreation of the issue.
-To easily see the corrupted requests, you can use this display filter in Wireshark: `http.request.full_uri matches 4e368`
-Then follow the TCP stream to clearly see that the HTTP chunk being sent is not the head of the file.
-Note that in this case, the files should have been deleted from the server since the overall POST failed due to timeout - however, the problem of bad HTTP POSTs is real, and in many real-life cases the bad requests finish successfully and the corrupted files get uploaded.
+To easily see the 2 requests, the first valid one one which fails, and the second corrupted one which succeeds, Then after opening wireshark click Statistics -> Conversations, which will show 2 TCP streams, one for each request.
+To see the HTTP content, then click on one of the TCP conversation and then the "Follow stream" button.
+You can see that the first short conversation stops with a 500 error from the server (intentionally), and then the second long conversation succeeds but the data sent to the server is corrupted.

 User remote caches then become corrupted in a way that's hard to recover from, and data may be lost permanently.

-The problem seems to happen when the following conditions are met:
-* Slow network
-* Several large-ish files being pushed (though 1 is often enough)
-* Only HTTP remote was tested, but maybe others are also affected

-So this server and procedure was written to emulate that in a clean environment, so that DVC can be debugged.

 ## Recreating the DVC push issue
 This was tested on DVC 2.11.0 and 2.17.0